Amoulas55/hr-analytics-pipeline/README.md

 ---

 ## 📈 4.
 The Dashboard
-The dashboard was built using **Tableau** and contains multiple analytical tiles to satisfy business needs:
+The dashboard was built using **Tableau** and satisfies all project requirements:
-1. **Categorical Distribution:** A bar chart displaying the attrition rate distributed across the three main company departments.
+* **Categorical Distribution:** A bar chart displaying attrition rates across the three company departments, identifying Sales as the highest-risk area.
-2. **Key Performance Indicators (KPIs):** High-level scorecards tracking total company headcount and the global attrition rate.
-3. **Interactivity:** A functional filter allows the user to slice the entire dashboard by specific Job Roles.
+* **Temporal Distribution:** A line chart showing "Attrition by Years at Company."
+This trend analysis visualizes turnover risk across the employee lifecycle (satisfying the temporal requirement).
+* **KPI Tiles:** High-level scorecards for Total Headcount and Global Attrition Rate.
+* **Interactivity:** Every chart acts as a filter, allowing users to drill down into specific data points.

 ---